depaul-dice/CHEX/README.md

-In caollaborative scenarios, sharing and reproducig results is often necessary.
+In collaborative scenarios, sharing and reproducig results is often necessary.
 When multiple versions of an application are containerized, it is often necessary to perform multiversion replay

 **CHEX** provides the ability to perform efficient multiversion replay.

 The following shows how **CHEX** works.

-![**CHEX Overview**] (./figs/CHEX)
+![**CHEX Overview**] (./img/CHEX)

 Alice uses **CHEX** in audit mode to execute each version. **CHEX** audits details of her executions.
-It then represents the details of her executions in the form of a data structure called the \textit{Execution Tree}.
+It then represents the details of her executions in the form of a data structure called the *Execution Tree*.
 The execution tree contains information about the computation cost and average checkpoint size of each cell in each version of Alice's multiversion program.
 It also contains information about which cells can be identified with each other across versions.
 This information is encapsulated as a tree structure.

-Bob uses **CHEX** in replay mode. **CHEX** first determines an efficient {\em replay sequence} or replay order for him, i.e., a plan for execution that includes checkpoint caching decisions.
-To do so **CHEX** asks Bob to provide a cache size bound, $B$, and then executes a heuristic algorithm on the execution tree received from Alice to determine the most cost efficient replay sequence for that cache size.
+Bob uses **CHEX** in replay mode. **CHEX** first determines an efficient *replay sequence* or replay order for him, i.e., a plan for execution that includes checkpoint caching decisions.
+To do so **CHEX** asks Bob to provide a cache size bound, B, and then executes a heuristic algorithm on the execution tree received from Alice to determine the most cost efficient replay sequence for that cache size.
 We describe some efficient heuristics for this purpose.
-Finally, once the replay sequence is computed, **CHEX** uses this replay sequence to \textit{compute, checkpoint, restore-switch} REPL program cells or \textit{evict} stored checkpoints from cache.
+Finally, once the replay sequence is computed, **CHEX** uses this replay sequence to *compute, checkpoint, restore-switch* REPL program cells or *evict* stored checkpoints from cache.

-This repository  has three directories:data, src, and dockerfiles. execution trees provided by Alice, and CHEX code that replays the tree for Bob:
+This repository  has three directories: data, src, and dockerfiles.
 * Sample execution trees of all notebooks used in the paper are found under `data`.
-* CHEX src code for Alice and Bob side in under `src.
+* CHEX src code for Alice and Bob reside under `src.
 * Sample Alice/Bob scenarios can be constucted using provided dockerfiles under `dockerfile`.